Lactarius argillaceifolius: Similar species

 Lactarius trivialis is a lookalike species.

 Lactarius trivialis is a European species that is similar in appearance to L. argillaceifolius, and they are often confused for each other.
 L. trivialis can be distinguished by gills that stain brown when exposed to the latex, and a preference for growing in conifer- and birch-rich boreal and subalpine forests.
 Variety megacarpus may be confused with L. pallescens, a smaller paler-colored species with latex that stains gills lilac rather than brown.

 Additionally, L. hibbardiae has a zonate cap, L. kauffmanii has a tan to gray pileus, and L. uvidus stains purple.

-Habitat and distribution
+Distribution and ecology

+This species is found from eastern Canada south to Florida, and west to Minnesota and Texas.
+It is common in northeast Mexico.
+The mushroom has also been reported from southern Brazil (state of Santa Catarina) growing in association with pine (Pinus elliottii) plantations, where it has probably been introduced with pine seedlings brought by settlers.
+L. argillaceifolius var. megacarpus has been collected from Baja California, California, Oregon, and Washington, where it grows in association with coast live oak and tanoak.

 Like all Lactarius species, L. argillaceifolius is mycorrhizal.
-The fruit bodies of Lactarius argillaceifolius grow scattered or in groups on the ground under hardwoods, especially oak, from July to October.
+Its fruit bodies grow scattered or in groups on the ground under hardwoods, especially oak, from July to October.
 It is often one of the first mycorrhizal mushrooms to fruit in forests dominated by oak and hickory.
 The fruit bodies are slow to develop and are long-lasting.

-The species is found from eastern Canada south to Florida, and west to Minnesota and Texas.
-It is common in northeast Mexico.
-The mushroom has also been reported from southern Brazil (state of Santa Catarina) growing in association with pine (Pinus elliottii) plantations, where it has probably been introduced with pine seedlings brought by settlers.
-L. argillaceifolius var. megacarpus has been collected from Baja California, California, Oregon, and Washington, where it grows in association with coast live oak and tanoak.
+Adults of the pleasing fungus beetle Tritoma angulata have been recorded from this mushroom, but it does not seem to be a regular food source for them.